Regularity of symbolic and ordinary powers of weighted oriented graphs and their upper bounds: Introduction

-The well known Minh's conjecture states that if $G$ is a finite simple graph, then $\reg(I(G)^{(k)})=\reg(I(G)^k)$ for all $k\geq 1$, where $I(G)^{(k)}$ denotes the $k^{th}$ symbolic power of $I(G)$.
-This conjecture was proved affirmatively for several classes of graphs, including complete graphs, Cameron-Walker graphs, chordal graphs, unicyclic graphs, odd cycles, and clique sum of two odd cycles by numerous researchers in \cite{f19}, \cite{fa20}, \cite{f20}, \cite{g20}, \cite{jk00}.
-Recently, Minh, Nam, Phong, Thuy and Vu proved that $\reg(I(G)^{(k)})=\reg(I(G)^k)$ for $k=2,3$ in \cite{m22}.
-It is natural question to ask whether $\reg(I(D)^{(k)})=\reg(I(D)^k)$ for all $k\geq 1$ for any weighted oriented graph $D$.
-One can check that these regularities need not be equal for any $k\geq 1$.
+Many authors are studying regularity of symbolic and ordinary powers of $I(D)$ and giving linear upper bounds for them by fixing certain orientations or weights of $D$.
+Equality of symbolic and ordinary powers of edge ideals of weighted oriented graphs is studied in \cite{mp21},\cite{gmv21},\cite{mp23},\cite{b23},\cite{k23}.
+In \cite{mp21}, the authors showed that if $D$ is a weighted oriented odd cycle, then $\reg(I(D)^{(k)}) \leq \reg(I(D)^k)$, for all $k\geq 1$, and equality holds if $D$ has only one vertex with non-trivial weight.
+In \cite{dhnt21}, Dung, Hien, Nguyen, and Trung gave a bound for the regularity of symbolic powers of monomial ideals in terms of the maximal degree of a vertex of the symbolic polyhedral cone.
+Later an upper bound for $\reg(I(K_n)^k)$ is given in \cite{czw22} for a fixed orientation on a weighted oriented complete graph $K_n$.
 In this work, for any weighted oriented graph $D$, we compare the regularities $\reg(I(D)^{(k)}), \reg(I(D)^k)$ for $k\geq 1$.
-Also, we study when these regularities are equal.
-Further, we prove sharp upper bounds for $\reg(I(D)^{(k)})$ for $k\geq 1$. \\

-Equality of symbolic powers and ordinary powers of edge ideals of weighted oriented graphs is studied in \cite{b23},\cite{mpr21}, \cite{mpr22}, \cite{mp22}.
-In \cite{mpr21}, the authors showed that if $D$ is a weighted oriented odd cycle, then $\reg(I(D)^{(k)}) \leq \reg(I(D)^k)$, for all $k\geq 1$, and equality holds if $D$ has only one vertex with non-trivial weight.
-We showed that if $V^+$ are sink vertices, then
+Furthermore, we have shown that